yrchern/URSim_Install_Guides/README.md

 ```

-## net-statistics Script ##
+## net-statistics Script

-To make network working for the simulator, the easiest way is to create a python script to output the network information of your computer.
-The easiest way is creating a Python file named `net-statistics` in `/sbin`:
+To make network working for the simulator in Ubuntu 20.04, the simplest way is to create a script named `net-statistics` in `/sbin`, which outputs the network information of your computer.

 ```bash
 sudo vi /sbin/net-statistics